hashicorp/terraform/website/docs/backends/types/gcs.html.md

     If unset, [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) are used.
  *  `prefix` - (Optional) GCS prefix inside the bucket.
 Named states are stored in an object called `<prefix>/<name>.tfstate`.
  *  `path` - (Deprecated) GCS path to the state file of the default state.
 For backwards compatibility only, use `prefix` instead.
+ *  `project` - (Optional) The project ID to which the bucket belongs.
+This is only used when creating a new bucket during initialization.
+    Since buckets have globally unique names, the project ID is not required to access the bucket during normal operation.